Dr Jan Boehnke

 11 Airlie Place

-Jan is a Senior Research Fellow in Evaluation Design and Research Methods at the School of Nursing and Health Sciences (SNHS) and the Dundee Centre for Health and Related Research (D-CHARR).
+Jan is a Senior Research Fellow in Evaluation Design and Research Methods at the School of Health Sciences (SHS) and the Dundee Centre for Health and Related Research (D-CHARR).
 Jan's research focuses on the epidemiology of mental health and the connections between mental and physical health.
 Trademarks of his work are the use of modern psychometric and statistical techniques to effectively analyse indicators of health; the use of archival data sets gathering information on the general population or from service contexts; and surveys as well as (cluster-)randomised trials to evaluate the impact of interventions.
 Jan is highly experienced in planning evaluation projects for diverse stakeholders such as charities, government institutions, and industry.
 His approach to evaluation design aims at turning the full narrative account of how the intervention should work into a case-specific and stakeholder-oriented design.

 Jan trained as a psychologist at the University of Konstanz (Germany) and focused on research methodology, clinical psychology, and decision theory.
 Jan received his PhD from Trier University (Germany, 2013) for work on using computerised adaptive testing and finite mixture models to design and deliver more efficient assessments of patient-reported outcomes during psychological therapies.
 Despite a focus on fundamental principles and applied statistics, Jan received a sponsorship award from Trier University for the outstanding scientific quality of his dissertation, which specifically recognised the focus on practice applications.